cosmos/ibc/spec/ics-007-tendermint-client/README.md

 }
 ```

+### Height

+The height of a Tendermint client is just a `uint64`, with the usual comparison operations.

 ### Headers

 The Tendermint client headers include the height, the timestamp, the commitment root, the complete validator set, and the signatures by the validators who committed the block.